-When my dad asked Josh and I to join him with my brother and sister-in-law for a long weekend in the desert, I pretty much booked our tickets before I even asked Josh if he could get the time off from work.
-Details.
+When my dad asked Josh and I to join him for a long weekend in the desert, I pretty much booked our tickets before I even asked Josh if he could get the time off from work.

 I love lounging by the pool as much as the next guy, but that's kind of what my last to Palm Springs was all about.
-This time, I wanted to enjoy some of the kitsch this town has to offer, like hiking to Bob Hope's house (see above photo!).
+This time, I wanted to enjoy some of the kitsch this town has to offer, like hiking to Bob Hope's house.
 After a thorough googling, I settled on one especially odd experience that looked straight out of a 1960s B movie:

 Behold: The Integratron.